 You will pay a deposit of $3-4 for the mug, which will be returned to you when you return the mug, OR you can keep the mug as a cheap souvenir.
 We kept our mug because it was a cute little boot.
 At the Budapest Christmas markets, the mulled wine was served in disposable cups.

 If you really want to get the party started, sometimes you can have it served with a shot of rum or brandy!

-There are several topping options for Langos, one of our friends had an entire greek salad on his.
+There are several topping options for Langos.
+One of our friends had an entire greek salad on his.
 In Prague, they typically top it with ketchup and cheese.
 Naturally, in Germany, they have sauerkraut as an option.
-I suggest getting one and splitting them, as the are rather large and filling.
+I suggest getting one and splitting them, as they are rather large and filling.

 Related Articles: Things to do in Budapest

-If you go to the Nuremberg Christmas market make sure to try the Nuremberg sausages.
-This regional meaty treat is typically 3 small sausages are served in a bun, topped with mustard of course.
-In Prague, I went straight for the kolbasa sausage.
-In Prague make sure to try the red paprika sausage, mmm my mouth is watering thinking about it.
+If you go to the Nuremberg Christmas market, make sure to try the Nuremberg sausages.
+This regional meaty treat is typically three small sausages served in a bun, topped with mustard, of course.
+In Prague, I went straight for the Kolbasa sausage.
+In Prague, make sure to try the red paprika sausage.
+Mmm, my mouth is watering thinking about it.

-In Germany, you obviously have to get a bratwurst, but depending on the region you are in you may see a currywurst on the menu.
+In Germany, you obviously have to get a bratwurst, but depending on the region you are in, you may see currywurst on the menu.
 Currywurst is my favorite German sausage.
-It’s a bratwurst that’s steamed then seasoned with curry powder and ketchup.
-Trust me it’s amazing!
+It’s a bratwurst that’s steamed and then seasoned with curry powder and ketchup.
+Trust me, it’s amazing!

-*Thanks to Viking River Cruises for inviting us as guests to cruise with them this holiday season, as always opinions are our own*This post may contain affiliate links, see our disclosure
+*Thanks to Viking River Cruises for inviting us as guests to cruise with them this holiday season.
+As always, opinions are our own*